Mr-Pranjal2051/CP_Files/PP/Module_1/readme.txt

-This is the directory which contains all the module-wise solutions to all the problem on programming pathshala solved by me.
+This is the directory which contains all the module-wise solutions to all the problem on programming paathshala solved by me.